Plathond-com-Organization/silentcow/src/pages/index.md

   title: You are in good hands
   description: >-
-    Cubing is making a comeback and we are here to serve as your introduction the world of speed solving.
+    Cubing is making a comeback and we are here to serve as your introduction the world of speed solving. \

+    \

     Now, do not be alarmed.
-We have spent allot of time to make an easy to follow course that will take you from zero to sub 2 minutes in about 2 weeks.
+We have spent allot of time to make sure we can present an easy to follow course.
+We will take you from zero to sub 2 minutes in about 2 weeks.

-    But there is more.. keep scrolling, we will not take much of your time.
+    But there is more..
 showWhatCards: false
 showQuoteCards: false
 showProductCards: true